influxdata/influxdb/QUERIES.md

 -- get a list of all series for any measurements where tag key region = tak value 'uswest' LIST SERIES WHERE region = 'uswest'

+LIST SERIES FROM cpu_load WHERE region = 'uswest' LIMIT 10

 -- get a list of all tag keys across all measurements LIST TAG KEYS